huacnlee/rails-settings-cached/README.md

                 Return default value or nil
 ```

-In each Setting keys call, we will load the cache/db and save in Thread.current for avoid hit cache/db.
+In each Setting keys call, we will load the cache/db and save in `Thread.current` to avoid hit cache/db.

-Each key update will expires the cache, so do not add some frequent update key.
+Each key update will expire the cache, so do not add some frequent update key.

 ## Change cache key